Akinom0318/discord_LLM_bot/readme.md

 - [ ] Voice channel connecting
 - [x] Receive text from channel --2024/12/23
 - [x] LLM implementation --2024/12/23
+> but need some token limitation and so on
 - [ ] System prompt
 - [ ] Long-term memory of LLM
 - [ ] Receive voice from voice channel